Wolseley Wasp

 The Wolseley Wasp was a light saloon car produced by Wolseley Motors Limited in 1935 and 1936.
 It was an updated version of the Wolseley Nine model with a larger engine and steel disc wheels.

-The overhead cam shaft engine had 12 volt electrics and drove the rear wheels via a four speed gearbox.
+The overhead camshaft engine had 12-volt electrics and drove the rear wheels via a four-speed gearbox.
 Hydraulic brakes were fitted.

 In all, 5,815 cars were made.